imgeself/imgeself.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I am Huseyin.
-I am an engineer who interested in computer graphics, games and game engines.
+I am 21 years old engineer who interested in computer graphics, games and game engines.
 And this is my about page.